 Start lying on your back with your legs bent at 90 degrees.
 Then, let your legs fall to one side while trying your best to control the movement from your core.

 Again, if you cannot do this movement, ask a caregiver or therapist for assistance to make the exercise passive.
 All movement is beneficial.

 Foot drop is a post-stroke condition that can make it difficult to lift the front part of your foot up — a movement known as dorsiflexion.

-Coordination in the feet is essential for walking properly.
+Coordination in the feet is essential for walking properly and safely.
 If foot drop is present, it should be addressed immediately.

-A temporary solution involves a foot brace called “ankle foot orthotics.”
-These braces help prop the foot up to help prevent tripping and falling.
+A foot brace called “ankle foot orthotics,” or AFO, help maintain and stabilize the foot in position to prevent tripping and falling.

-While this does not help improve foot mobility long-term, foot drop exercises can help with that.
-Rehab exercises that target the feet can help retrain the brain and improve your ability to walk long term.
+Rehab exercises that target the feet can help retrain the brain and improve your strength and ability to walk safely.